johnConstant/CI-PP5-burger-bar/README.md

 At Burger Bar, we believe in using the freshest ingredients and maintaining high standards of quality and cleanliness.
 Our team is committed to providing exceptional customer service and ensuring that every customer leaves satisfied.

 Whether you're in a rush or looking for a quick bite to eat, Burger Bar has you covered with delicious, high-quality fast food that you can feel good about.

+### Business Model
+The e-commerce business model for Burger Bar, a fast-food restaurant that offers online ordering and delivery, can be described as follows:

+1. Online Platform: Burger Bar will need to establish an online platform that customers can use to place their orders.
+This platform should be user-friendly, easy to navigate, and offer a seamless ordering experience.

+2. Marketing: The success of Burger Bar's e-commerce business model will largely depend on effective marketing strategies.
+The following are some marketing strategies that can be used:

+  - Social Media: Burger Bar can use social media platforms such as Facebook, Twitter, and Instagram to promote their online ordering and delivery services.
+They can use these platforms to share mouth-watering pictures of their burgers and other menu items, promote special deals and discounts, and engage with their customers.

+  - Email Marketing: Burger Bar can also use email marketing to reach out to their customers and promote their online ordering and delivery services.
+They can use email to send out newsletters, updates, and special offers to their subscribers.

+  - Search Engine Optimization (SEO): SEO can be used to increase the visibility of Burger Bar's online platform on search engines like Google.
+This will help attract more customers to their website.

+  - Paid Advertising: Paid advertising can also be used to promote Burger Bar's online ordering and delivery services.
+They can use platforms like Google AdWords, Facebook Ads, and Instagram Ads to target potential customers.

+3. Delivery: Burger Bar will need to ensure that their delivery service is fast and reliable.
+They should have a dedicated team for delivery and use technology to optimize delivery routes and ensure timely delivery.

+4. Customer Service: Customer service is crucial in the e-commerce business model.
+Burger Bar should ensure that their customer service is top-notch and responsive to customer queries and complaints.

+In conclusion, the e-commerce business model for Burger Bar will involve establishing a user-friendly online platform, implementing effective marketing strategies, optimizing delivery routes, providing excellent customer service, and offering loyalty programs.
+By doing this, Burger Bar can attract more customers, increase sales, and grow their business.

 ### User Goals